adamstallard/coinsensus/README.md

 ## Dividends

-If the number of voters participating in a round meets the [`dividendWhenAdded`](#dividendwhenadded) constraint, holders of the token will be paid a dividend from a predetermined [fraction of the contract's holdings of other types of tokens](#dividend_fraction).
+If the number of voters participating in a round meets the [`dividendWhenAdded`](#dividendwhenadded) constraint, holders of the token will be paid a dividend which is a predetermined [fraction of the contract address' holdings of other types of tokens](#dividend_fraction).
 Each holder is paid proportionally to the number of main contract tokens they hold.
 Those whose payment would fall below the [minimum token payout](#minimum-token-payout) for a particular token will be excluded from the payout for that token.

 ## Contributions